Debunking tequila: 9 totally bullshit myths about the agave spirit, exposed

 Speaking of which…

-4. Tequila is the national spirit of Mexico
+4. Tequila is not the national spirit of Mexico

 When it comes right down to it, Tequila isn’t very old in Mexican culture and it comes from just a very small region of Mexico.
 More tequila is consumed by non-Mexicans than by Mexicans these days.
 It is not the national spirit, contrary to what many might believe.